Ichizō Kobayashi: Life

 Ichizō Kobayashi was born in Kawarabe village, Koma, Yamanashi Prefecture (present-day Nirasaki, Yamanashi) on January 3, 1873, to a wealthy merchant family known by the trade name "Nunoya".
 His mother died immediately after his birth and his father left the family, leaving Kobayashi under the care of his uncle's family.

 He was named Ichizō, meaning "one-three", because of his birthday, January 3.
 He graduated from Keio Gijuku in 1892.

 After a 14-year career at the Mitsui Bank, he founded (technically as one of the promoters/executive directors) Mino-o Arima Electric Railway Company (then Hankyu Corp., now, Hankyu Hanshin Holdings, Inc.) in 1907.
 At Hankyu, Kobayashi made success in the management of the railway in a less-populated region by developing residential areas and an amusement park along the railway line as well as a department store at the railway terminal.
 He also established the Takarazuka Revue and the Hankyu professional baseball team (the predecessors of Orix Buffaloes) to attract passengers.
 Such a business model established by Kobayashi was followed by other railway companies in Japan.

+In the realm of railway management, he possessed an exceptionally keen perspective and skill, but he also exhibited a profound lack of understanding when it came to subway systems.

+He staunchly opposed Hajime Seki (Mayor of Osaka), who advanced the subway project as part of Osaka City's transportation plan, arguing, "If you build subways in earthquake-prone Japan, it will tarnish your name, Mr. Seki."
+He also claimed, "The railway business in Osaka City will inevitably go bankrupt," and expressed concerns that "the construction will become a relic of the Showa era, an anachronistic example."

+In the end, his prediction was proven wrong, and the Osaka Metro became an indispensable part of Osaka City's transportation system.

+Additionally, when extending his company's Kobe Line to Sannomiya, he insisted on an elevated line, in contrast to Hanshin Electric Railway, which opted for an underground route.
+As a result, he drew criticism from the city of Kobe, causing a 15-year delay in extending the line into the city center.

 Later, Kobayashi was president of council of Tokyo Gasu Denki Kōgyō (Tokyo Gas Electric Engineering Company).
 He was appointed in charge of the Ministry of Commerce and Industry in the 1940 Konoe Cabinet.

-He joined the Taisei Yokusankai Group with Shōzō Murata and Akira Kazami.
-They supported a new political and economic militarist-socialist program.
-He stood for capitalist interests in Japan's incursions into Asia and a totalitarian right-socialist government.

 After the end of World War II, he was appointed the cabinet minister of the Shidehara cabinet and became the president of the War Damage Rehabilitation Institute (戦災復興院, Sensai-fukkō-in), but he was soon purged due to his prewar political career.
 The purge was lifted in 1951.

 Kobayashi died in January 1957.
 The Itsuō Art Museum in Ikeda, Osaka opened in October 1957 and is dedicated for his art collection.